tomasbjerre/git-changelog-lib/README.md

 It can integrate with Jira and/or GitHub to retrieve the title of issues.

+The [changelog](https://github.com/tomasbjerre/git-changelog-lib/blob/master/CHANGELOG.md) of this project is automatically generated with [this template](https://github.com/tomasbjerre/git-changelog-lib/blob/master/changelog.mustache).

 There are some screenshots [here](https://github.com/tomasbjerre/git-changelog-lib/tree/screenshots/sandbox).

 ## Usage